 Pelvic pain can sound really simple, it’s pain in your pelvis, but let’s explore what that really means.
 The pelvis is a bowl shaped set of bones, the innominate (literally meaning no name), the sacrum, and the ischium, that connect your abdomen to your legs.
 Within this bowl lives your reproductive organs, your bladder, and rectum.
 Surrounding these bones and organs you have this nifty stuff called fascia.
 Fascia is the organ of shape and helps to both give structures within our body form as well as help them to slide and glide past each other.
 Like I said, nifty.
 Also within the pelvis we have muscles, nerves, and blood vessels!
 It gets really busy down there!

 Pelvic pain can come in a lot of different varieties and it can affect everyone, regardless of gender or age.
-Many people who hear that I am a pelvic floor physical therapist, assume that I only treat postpartum people.
+Many people who hear that I am a pelvic floor physical therapist, assume that I only treat postpartum women.
+The truth is postpartum women are not the only ones who can experience pelvic pain.

 People with male anatomy can experience pelvic pain.
 They may feel burning with urination or climax, pain in the tip of the penis, in the testicles, or in their rectum.
 Sometimes this pain limits the ability of its sufferer to sit, wear tight clothing, or have pain free sexual experiences Often these symptoms get confused as a bladder, prostate or yeast infection.
 Although infections can certainly cause these symptoms, many times tight and spasmed muscles within the pelvis can be the culprit.
 We will discuss this further in part two of this blog.